 Editing software tends to evolve too.
 Maybe there are now new features and tools you didn’t have before!
 Or maybe now you have better hardware and accessories for improved editing.

 Haven’t we always heard the best camera is the one you have with you?
 It’s very true.
 I have tested this first-hand when I decided to take a cheap phone and get the best results I can out of it.
 Even affordable phones can take amazing photos nowadays, so try to get more acquainted with the phone’s capabilities so you will be ready when the perfect shot appears with no serious camera within reach.

 Stay creative, fellow photographers.
 It’s a tough world out there, and we will need creatives to tell this story.
-It’s time to stay safe and reflect upon our work.
-It’s also a great opportunity to fine-tune our skills to better serve society with this lifestyle.
+Let’s stay safe and reflect upon our work.
+This is also a great opportunity to fine-tune our skills to better serve society with this lifestyle.